Latest News & Press Releases

 In 2013, ConVal High School art students have met sculptors, dancers, composers, poets, and filmmakers to talk about and view their art.
 They visited painter Aleah Chapin in Shop Studio to discuss her process and technique of figurative painting.
 They also met Brent Watanabe, a computer programmer and interdisciplinary artist who welcomed a group of students into Adams Studio to show his sculptural installation using custom computer applications, motors, sensors, and video projectors.
 Fiction writer Kendra Langford Shaw met with creative writing students at ConVal and conducted a workshop on beginning short stories, and nonfiction writer Meehan Crist met with a large group of anatomy and physiology, and honors biology students, and talked about neuroscience, philosophy, and the book she is currently writing about traumatic brain injury.

 Another MacDowell program designed to foster community connections is MacDowell Downtown.
-Debuting in 2002, this program has built a following among area residents interested in who and what is happening at The MacDowell Colony.
+Debuting in 2002, this program has built a following among area residents interested in who and what is happening at MacDowell.

-In what has become a Peterborough tradition, on the first Friday of the month, from March through November, a MacDowell artist presents his or her work and enters into dialogue with the audience at The Monadnock Center for History and Culture.
-There is no charge for admission, and The MacDowell Colony kitchen provides snacks and beverages.
+In what has become a Peterborough tradition, on the first Friday of the month, from March through November, a MacDowell artist presents his or her work and enters into dialogue with the audience at the Monadnock Center for History and Culture.
+There is no charge for admission, and MacDowell kitchen provides snacks and beverages.

 Sixty-five people crowded into the museum’s presentation room to listen to Clearfield, who was in Peterborough for her fourth MacDowell fellowship, as she spoke about her fieldwork in Lo Monthang, Nepal, and shared audio and film footage from her treks to the region.